theam/aws-lambda-haskell-runtime/doc/02-adding-a-handler.md

 The arguments to this function will always go like this:

 * The first argument to this handler will always be the input type we expect (note that it has to implement `FromJSON`).
 * The second argument is the `Aws.Lambda` `Context` type, which has some information regarding our Lambda execution.
+The `Context` type also takes a `context` parameter, which we can use if we want to have some state that is shared between Lambda calls.
+For this example, we don't want to have such state, so we'll just use `()`.

 The output will always be an `IO (Either errorType resultType)` where